VlodkoMr/near-river/api/config/prompts/sql_prompt.md

 - Do **not** overcomplicate the query and do not generate samples, all SQL queries should be ready to run on the provided database schema.
 - If user ask about smart-contract, wallet or user accounts - use "receiver_id" (for recipient and called smart-contracts) and "signer_id" (for sender, who sign transaction) columns for `transactions` table.
 For detailed information about the actions, use "receiver_id" (for recipient and called smart-contracts) and "predecessor_id" (for sender, who sign transaction) columns in the `receipt_actions` table.
 - Final result should be as simple as possible, based on user request.
+- Use comments in the "Database Schema" section to understand each table and column in the database schema.

 #### NEAR Blockchain Overview